Find out the answer to this question and many more when visiting the California Rock Garden–a Geology GATEway Garden.

 A team from Grounds and Landscape Services, including Mike Lemaire (seen left) installed the exhibit signs and labels throughout the garden.
 Mike used discarded plastic plant containers filled with cement to stabilize the label posts in the ground.
 What a great reuse idea for those pots!

 LEARN MORE about this garden.
+(Click this link then scroll down to see previous posts.)

 DOWNLOAD a walking tour created by the UC Davis Department of Earth and Planetary Sciences.